triadev/LaravelElasticsearchConfigBuilder/README.md

 ### Application
 The package is registered through the package discovery of laravel and Composer.
 >https://laravel.com/docs/5.6/packages

+## Roadmap
+- Check: Analyzer not found
+- Check: Filter not found

 ## Reporting Issues
 If you do find an issue, please feel free to report it with GitHub's bug tracker for this project.